Milagros-Lc/Milagros-Lc/README.md

 ## About me 👩🏻

 - 🤩 I'm ``frontend Developer``
-- 👩🏻‍💻 I'm a Laboratory student.
+- 👩🏻‍💻 I'm a graduate of Laboratoria.
 - 🔭 I’m currently working on PeruSofwork https://www.perusoftwork.com/
  <p align="center">
 - Upon discovering the incredible world of software technologies, I fell in love, little by little I'm acquiring new knowledge but the most important thing is that I know!
 I can achieve it and I enjoy doing it!
-I consider myself a persevering, charismatic, self-taught person with great motivation to continue perfecting skills and growing professionally.
-I have managed to organize myself effectively, handling different organizational tools and I have flexibility when working in a team.
+I consider myself a charismatic, persevering, self-taught person with great motivation to continue perfecting skills and growing professionally.
+I am creative, committed, I am able to adapt to any circumstance and always give my best in any project, while I strive to work as a team.
+I believe that the ability to excel is one of the most important qualities for any worker.
+That is why I consider myself capable of improving and learning on a daily basis.
 </p>
  </br>